Skip to content

 What are the pros and cons of decreasing term life insurance?

-There are several advantages to taking out decreasing term life insurance, but whether it’s the right level of cover for you will depend on your personal circumstances.
+There are several advantages to taking out decreasing term life insurance.
+But whether it’s the right level and type of cover for you will depend on your personal circumstances.

-• No good for interest-only mortgages: Decreasing term cover won’t work for you if you have an interest-only mortgage.
-That’s because the payout from the policy reduces each year, so it wouldn’t be enough to pay off the interest-only mortgage balance, which stays the same throughout the whole mortgage term.
+• Won’t work with interest-only mortgages: The payout from the policy reduces each year.
+So it wouldn’t be enough to pay off the mortgage balance, which stays the same throughout the whole mortgage term.

-• Drop in value: Typically, as time passes, any claim on a decreasing term life insurance policy will be worth less.
-So, check the interest rate of any quote to make sure that your life cover wouldn’t fall significantly faster than what you owe on your mortgage.
+• Drop in value: As time passes, any claim on a decreasing term life insurance policy will be worth less.
+So, check the interest rate given with any quote to make sure that your life cover wouldn’t fall significantly faster than what you owe on your mortgage.

 What other types of cover should I think about?

-You should also think about whether level term life insurance suits you better.
-The potential payout from a level term policy if you die stays fixed throughout the course of a plan.
-Your dependants could use it to pay off a mortgage and/or for any other expenses, like funeral costs.
+The payout from a level term policy stays fixed throughout the course of a plan.
+Your dependants could use it to pay off a mortgage and to cover other expenses, like funeral costs, if you die within the term.
 But you’ll often pay more for this type of cover.

 How much does life insurance cost?